نمونه سوالات اسپیکینگ آیلتس با جواب pdf پارت 1-2-3 (2022)

 For sure I like it.
 As it is a beautiful and enjoyable way to see some city or area or just enjoy the scenery that passes by.

-2. Have you ever travelled by boat?
+2. Have you ever traveled by boat?

 Oh, dozen times, I guess.
 Boating is the perfect way for me to unwind and reconnect in the natural environment.
-So, yeah, I always try to go on a boat trip while travelling near the water.
+So, yeah, I always try to go on a boat trip while traveling near the water.